Surowa/MossFlower/README.md

-This project's goal is to be able to create a 3D single-player RPG in the Mossflower world, based on Cryengine3.
+This project's goal is to be able to create a 3D single-player RPG in the Mossflower world, based on Unity 3D & C#.

 Currently, the game is being designed conceptually.